 Additional Elements of Effective Groups

-Although team dynamics (how the individual team members work together) can differ from team to team, effective teams share the following characteristics (modified from Bodwell 1996, 1999):
+Although team dynamics (how the individual team members work together) can differ from team to team, effective teams share the following characteristics:

 Full participation - All team members contribute their time and energy to the project.
 More importantly, all team members participate in the decision making process.